Terimon: Background

 Terimon was a grey horse, standing 16 hands high, bred by the Hesmonds Stud in East Sussex in 1986.
 His sire Bustino was the best horse to race in the colours of Terimon's owner, Lady Beaverbrook.
 Bustino was a notable influence for stamina, being the sire of the Ascot Gold Cup winner Paean and the Coronation Cup winner Easter Sun.
 His dam, Nicholas Grey, from whom he inherited his colour, won the Listed Premio Carlo Chiesa and was placed in the Oaks d'Italia.

 Lady Beaverbrook was considered an eccentric character who gave most of her horses names consisting of one word with seven letters (Bustino, Relkino, Terimon, Boldboy, Niniski, Mystiko, Petoski), as this was the most common form for Derby winners.

-Like a much more famous grey champion Spectacular Bid, Terimon was so dark that he appeared almost black in his early racing career, although like most greys, his coat lightened as he aged.

 He was trained throughout his career by Clive Brittain at Newmarket, Suffolk.
 His most regular jockey was Michael Roberts who rode him in 21 of his 31 starts.